Rafaeltheraven/mpa/README.md

-# mpd_shuffle
+# Music Player Album
-Super duper simple bash script that just grabs a random album from your library and plays it.

-Literally just run the script and it will clear your current playlist and add a new album.

-REQUIREMENTS:

-`mpc`

-`mpd`
+A series of bash scripts wrapped around `mpc` to facilitate listening to albums.

+## Features

+* Add a random album to the playlist
+* Skip forward to the next album
+* Whatever else I can think of that sounds useful

+## How to use

+`mpa rand` - Adds a random album to the playlist.
+Use `-c` to clear the playlist beforehand (effectively playing a new album) `mpa next` - Skip to the next album